EKnorring14/a2-ethanknorring/README.md

 - **CSS**: Element, ID, and class selectors; Flexbox layout; web fonts; external stylesheet
 - **JavaScript**: Front-end code to get/fetch data from the server
 - **Node.js**: HTTP server that delivers files and calculates derived fields

+# AI Usage Statement
+ChatGPT was used as a resource in the same way as Google or other online documentation.
+Specifically, I asked for:

+- Clarification of the assignment requirements.
+- Examples of how to structure my index.html with semantic HTML, CSS, and JavaScript.
+- Ideas for how to implement the technical and design achievements

+I reviewed and edited all generated examples to make sure I understood them and that they met the assignment requirements.
+All final code and design choices were my own.